SmartUpscale

 Limitations

-• Images opened directly in a separate tab may be processed not always (Firefox-specific; Chrome behavior is unknown).
+• Images opened directly in a separate tab may sometimes not be processed (Firefox-specific; Chrome behavior is unknown).

 • Dynamic pages changes are tracked partially.
 In particular, resizing individual images via CSS isn’t tracked while resizing via HTML attributes is tracked.